 Staff will aim to explore what is important to you and how they can help you utilise your existing strengths and resources in the first instance, how they can increase your resilience and satisfaction in life by connecting you with local groups and community.

 If you receive care and support, you will be more in control of decisions that affect you, and of putting together a care plan tailored to your needs.
 Your plan will work out how you can do the things that are important to you and your family, with the right level of care and support.
 You will also know how much it will cost to meet your needs and how much the council will contribute towards the cost.
 You will have more control over how that money is spent.

 Need and Eligibility

 Everyone’s needs are different.
 They may be physical or emotional.
 You may find that the support you need could be met by something going on in your local community, for example services organised by local charities or other support networks.
-Whatever your level of need, your council will be able to put you in touch with the right organisation to support your wellbeing and help you remain independent for longer.
+Whatever your level of need, your council or a local Community Hub will be able to put you in touch with the right organisation to support your wellbeing and help you remain independent for longer.

 A deferred payment agreement is an arrangement with the council that will enable some people to use the value of their homes to fund residential care home costs.
 If you are eligible, your council will pay your residential care home bills on your behalf.
 You can delay repaying the council until you choose to sell your home, or until after your death.

 A deferred payment agreement is only one way to pay for care.
 To find out more about the options available, you can speak to a financial adviser or seek advice from an independent organisation such as the Money Advice Service.